 See Part 2 where I talk about my research and advocacy

-What are your hopes for the future of this campaign?
+What are your hopes for the future of Thyroid Patients Canada?

 Above, all, I hope our campaign will become more effective at fighting for thyroid patients against trends and forces that can harm our therapy, such as: